 V. Preliminary Exam and Qualifying Paper

-In addition to the course requirements, students entering the program in Fall 2016 or later must pass a preliminary exam in their first major field before the end of their second year and complete a single qualifying paper (also referred to as “field paper”) of passing quality in order to qualify for advancement to candidacy.
+In addition to the course requirements, students must pass a preliminary exam in their first major field before the end of their second year and complete a single qualifying paper (“field paper”) in order to advance to candidacy.

-Students admitted prior to Fall 2016 are required to submit two field papers, according to the timetable below.
+Students admitted prior to Fall 2016 were required to submit two field papers, according to the timetable below.
 Students admitted in Fall 2015 may seek permission to opt in to the new requirements; students admitted prior to Fall 2015 may not.
 Opting in requires (1) completing the two-quarter field seminars in each of two substantive fields, (2) passing a preliminary exam in the first major field and (3) completing a total of four classes in each of two major fields.
 These requirements require approval from the chair of the first major field.
-They must be completed by the end of the students 11th’s quarter (Spring 3rd year).
+They must be completed by the end of the student’s 11th quarter (Spring 3rd year).

 Preliminary Exam Deadlines and Procedures